AK-12: AK-308

 The AK-308 is a battle rifle that was first introduced in 2018 upon request of potential international clients outside Russia.
 It is based on the AK-15's design and is chambered in 7.62×51mm NATO (.308 Winchester).
-The basic Kalashnikov assault rifle design which is intended for intermediate calibres has been stretched and strengthened to handle the extra bolt thrust produced by a full-power ammunition.
+The basic Kalashnikov rifle design which is intended for intermediate calibres has been stretched and strengthened to handle the extra bolt thrust produced by a full-power ammunition.

 The AK-308 has a cyclic rate of fire of 700 rounds per minute, features a 415 mm long barrel, weighs 4.3 kg when empty, and uses a proprietary 20-round magazine.
 The full length of the rifle is 945 mm and has an accuracy range of 800 m.
 In addition, the AK-308 features a dioptre sight line and has the ability to attach accessories used by the AK-12.

 AK-22

 The AK-22 is a prototype variant of the AK-12 chambered in the experimental 6.02×41mm cartridge that was revealed in 2023.
 There were two other cartridges that were tested alongside it, the 6.7×45mm, and 6.5×39mm.
 The AK-22 was intended to be Russia's competitor to the United States' NGSW program.